Understanding the Cultural Context

 Shipping and Customs Considerations

-- Verify shipping costs and methods before finalizing major purchases requiring shipment
+For larger purchases:- Verify shipping costs and methods before finalizing major purchases requiring shipment

 - Get written agreements for shipping arrangements including insurance